 Extended Repayment

 Consolidating debts can lead to an extended repayment period, meaning you may pay more interest over time.
-While the lower monthly payments might seem appealing, considering the extended repayment’s overall cost is essential.
+While the lower monthly payments seem appealing, considering the extended repayment’s overall cost is essential.
 For example, if you consolidate credit card debt into a new loan with a longer term, you could pay more interest than sticking with your original repayment plan.

-On top of that, stretching out the repayment timeline means you’ll be committed to carrying this debt for an extended period.
+Furthermore, stretching out the repayment timeline means you’ll be committed to carrying this debt for an extended period.
 This can impact your financial flexibility and long-term goals, such as retirement savings or buying a home.

 Fees and Costs